Internal communications: everything you need to know...

 The sharing of information within an organisation for business purposes.

 Building on these three definitions, we can distil our definition to down to three essential points:

 The key element to remember is that internal communication is about outcomes.
 It is not about activity.
 It is not shouting at staff with a constant stream of announcements, new priorities and random activity just for the sake of looking busy.
-Employee communication is about building trust and understanding with every worker, connecting them with one common vision and goal.
+Your internal communication definition should be about building trust and understanding with every worker.
+You aim is to connect them with one common vision and goal.